-- Anti-Climax Boss: World Entrance Level 2.
+- Anti-Climax Boss: The Final Boss.
 He may be big and intimidating, but he is just way too easy for a final boss—the only danger in this boss is getting smacked during the second phase, which is still not much of a problem, and otherwise he just floats around and launches attacks that are ridiculously easy to dodge, while you pummel him to pieces by either spin attacking him or throwing your buddy at him.

 - Awesome Art: The game really took advantage of sprite scaling and 3D effects of the 32X, resulting in a Genesis style Sonic game with substantially souped up art.
 The special stages and one of the bosses are even done using real-time 3D!